roth-hex-lab/roth-hex-lab.github.io/content/post/2025-IEEE-VR/index.md

+---
+title: HEX-Lab @ IEEE VR 2025
+date: 2025-03-03
+summary: >
+    Prof. Roth, and Team are traveling to IEEE VR 2025.
+One of our papers received an Honorable Mention.
+image:
+  focal_point: 'top'
+---

 HEX lab goes [IEEE VR 2025](http://ieeevr.org/2025/) with contributing two TVCG papers, one conference paper, one workshop paper and one demo.

 ### TVCG